eddyerburgh/notes/docs/computer-networking/internet/tcp.md

   <figcaption><h4>Figure: Data delivered to application {% cite computer-networks -l 555 %} </h4></figcaption>
 </figure>

-TCP can choose to buffer the data it receives from a user process, before sending it.
+TCP can choose to buffer the data it receives from a user process before sending it.
 This is to send a larger amount of data at once.
 Sometimes this behavior is undesirable.
-To force data out as soon as its received, TCP has a push flag that's carried on packets, this can be set from user-space by providing an OS flag check (like the `TCP_NODELAY` in Linux) {% cite computer-networks -l 555 %}.
+To force data out as soon as its received, TCP has a push flag that's carried on packets, this can be set from user space by providing an OS flag check (like `TCP_NODELAY` in Linux) {% cite computer-networks -l 555 %}.

 ## The TCP Protocol

 Every byte on a TCP connection has its own 32-bit sequence number.
 The sequence numbers are carried for sliding window in one direction and for acknowledgements in the other {% cite computer-networks -l 556 %}.

-TCP sends information in TCP **segments**.
-A segment contains a fixed 20-byte header (with an optional extra part) followed by 0 or more bytes of data.
+TCP sends information in TCP segments.
+A **segment** contains a fixed 20-byte header (with an optional extra part) followed by 0 or more bytes of data.
 TCP software decides how big segments should be.
 The maximum segment size is 65,515 bytes (the max IP payload).
 Each link in a network has an MTU (Maximum Transfer Unit).
-Generally the MTU is 1500 bytes (the Ethernet payload size), so 1500 bytes is often the upper bound on the segment size.
+Generally the MTU is 1,500 bytes (the Ethernet payload size), so 1,500 bytes is often the upper bound on the segment size.

 It's still possible for an IP packet to be fragmented when passing over a network where a link has a small MTU.
 To avoid this, modern TCP implementations implement **path MTU discovery**.
 This uses ICMP error messages to find the smallest segment sizes over the network {% cite computer-networks -l 556 %}.